Doctorate Degree in Medical Sciences.

 2. A representative in the subject area (generally one of the reviewers)

-3. The spokesperson at your doctoral school, or an appointed representative
+3. The Doctoral School spokesperson, or an appointed representative

 Your third Thesis Advisory Committee (TAC) member may not be a member of the Examination Board.